carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 questions:
 - "What is Knitr?"
 - "What are code chunks and how they are structured?"
-- "How can you run code from your rmd document?"
+- "How can you run code from your rmd document?"+
 - "What are global knitr options?"
 - "What are global chunk options?"
 objectives: